6.0 system: Description

 The 6.0 system was a placement judging system: scores were issued based on how each skater compared to others in the same competition, not on any absolute scale.
 Judges awarded two marks in both the short program and free skate: one for technical merit, which was an evaluation of the quality of the required elements skated, and one for presentation, which was an evaluation of the program as a whole (composition, utilization of the ice, style, music expression, and originality).

-The ISU required that each judge, "guided by general criteria in the ISU Special Regulations", award a skater two marks, each expressed as a number on a scale from 0 to 6.0.
+The ISU required that each judge, "guided by general criteria in the ISU Special Regulations", would award a skater two marks, each expressed as a number on a scale from 0 to 6.0.
 The ISU calls this system "relative judging" and CBC Sports calls the scores "relative rankings", meaning that the judges had to compare the quality of each skater's performances with the quality of the performance of their competitors.
 According to the ISU, the marks of the 6.0 system did not express any value, but served the purpose of placing a skater into a "specific ranking position".
+If there was a tie in the judges' scoring, the skater with the higher technical score in their free skating program would be placed first.
+For example, if one skater received five first-place scores and four second-place scores, they would come in first place, and the skater who received four first-place scores and five second-place scores would come in second place.
+After the 1988-1989 season, the presentation score "played a more significant role".
+There was always an odd number of judges, between five and nine judges.